synergylabs/Web-Dependencies/DEV.md

 1. Analyze: Process analyze the results to obtain provider stats and client stats
 1. Plot: Generate a json file for dependency graph plotting on the web application

+Note: The workflow is only set up with DNS for now

+Request access to the following if you don't have permissions:
+- Box folder is available here: https://cmu.app.box.com/folder/182556826473
+- The application to upload/download file is https://cmu.app.box.com/developers/console/app/1897359

 To run the measurement:
 1. Go to measurements directory `cd measurements`
 1. Install dependencies: `pipenv install`